Coffee is Loaded With Antioxidants

 …a study in the Journal of Agriculture and Food Chemistry in 2001 found that coffee has significantly more total antioxidant activity than either cocoa, green tea, black tea, or herbal tea.

 What makes coffee such a rich source of antioxidants?
 According to Dr. Bowden, coffee has chlorogenic acid and caffeic acid.
 Both are strong antioxidants.
-The Coffee Science Information Center states that a 200 ml of arabica coffee (~6.7 ounces) can contain between 70 and 200 mg chlorogenic acid.
+The Coffee Science Information Center states 200 ml of arabica coffee (~6.7 ounces) can contain between 70 and 200 mg chlorogenic acid.

 Wikipedia has this to say about chlorogenic acid and caffeic acid: